 Don’t panic!
 You don’t need to give up coffee.
-I am suggesting that you take a day to switch out one caffeinated beverage with a non-caffeinated beverage of choice.
+Take a day to switch out one caffeinated beverage with a non-caffeinated one.

-Cutting down on caffeine can lead to less anxiety, better sleep, and whiter teeth to name just a few benefits.
+Cutting down on caffeine can lead to less anxiety, better sleep, and whiter teeth.
+Feel less jittery today!

-*Skip sugary beverages as a replacement and choose decaf tea or sparkling water.
+*Skip sugary drinks and choose decaf tea or sparkling water.

 29. Pick a Form of Self-Care You Enjoy

-Pick something to do today that you can incorporate daily or weekly to improve your personal wellness.
+Pick something to do today that you can incorporate daily or weekly.
 Ideas include:

 - taking a bath